Last Updated on April 28, 2023 by Dave Farquhar

 1993 was a disastrous year for Media Vision.
 The problem was, that’s not what they reported.
 Media Vision lost $99 million in 1993, but they reported a profit of $20 million by counting products as sold before they had even arrived in port.
 According to the Securities and Exchange Commission, three Media Vision executives, including the co-founder Paul Jain, made $2.3 million from the misreporting.

 By late spring 1994, Media Vision couldn’t hide it.
 Their stock fell from $46.50 in January 1994 to $4.875 by May.
 They filed for bankruptcy in July.
 The SEC investigated, and the investigation dragged out until 1998.
 Media Vision products remained on store shelves, and not a lot of people were talking about it at the time.
-No one at my store was even aware they were bankrupt, and I was just casually explaining the differences between the different multimedia upgrade kits we were selling in that aisle.
+No one at my store was even aware they were bankrupt.
+We were just casually explaining the differences between the different multimedia upgrade kits we were selling in that aisle.
 Multimedia sales were still booming, and I sold a number of kits from a bankrupt company under investigation for fraud without even knowing.

 The technology industry is much bigger news now than it was in 1994.
 Information flows much faster and more freely today.
 Industry pioneer Gary Kildall’s death in 1994 wasn’t big news either.
 They’d both be much bigger stories today because of 24-hour news channels, 24-hour financial channels, and the Internet.